 Dates are a natural sweetener that can be added to smoothies, homemade nut milks, baked goods and more.
 Learn how easy it is to turn dried dates into a paste with a few simple steps.

-The other day as I was making almond milk sweetened with dates I thought "why not dates for baking?".
-I was going to buy but it's quite pricey so I tried to make my own.
+The other day as I was making almond milk sweetened with dates I thought “why not dates for baking?”.
+I was going to buy date sugar but it’s quite pricey so I tried to make my own.
 This was a mistake!
-Dehydrated dates are quite hard and my blender just wasn't powerful enough to pulverize them, so I made date paste instead.
+Dehydrated dates are very hard and my blender just wasn’t powerful enough to pulverize them, so I made date paste instead.

 Date Sugar vs Date Paste

-is whole dehydrated dates ground into a fine powder.
-Don't mistake dried dates for dehydrated dates.
+Date sugar is whole, pitted dehydrated dates ground into a fine powder.
+Don’t mistake dried dates for dehydrated dates.
 Many dates, often ones sold for baking, are dried but are still squishy and pliable.
 To make date sugar the dates need to be completely dried and rock hard, then pulverized into a fine powder.

-Date paste is whole dates soaked in water and pureed into a paste.
+Date paste is whole, pitted dates soaked in water and pureed into a paste.
 You can adjust the consistency to your liking by using a little or a lot of water.

 I’m purposely not providing quantities for this process.
 You can make as much or as little as you want, simply follow the instructions.

 Some things to think about when selecting dates for this recipe: